DLTcollab/sse2neon/README.md

 * [pixaccess](https://github.com/oliverue/pixaccess) provides the abstractions for integer and float bitmaps, pixels, and aliased (nearest neighbor) and anti-aliased (bi-linearly interpolated) pixel access.
 * [PlutoSDR Firmware](https://github.com/seanstone/plutosdr-fw) is the customized firmware for the [PlutoSDR](https://wiki.analog.com/university/tools/pluto) that can be used to introduce fundamentals of Software Defined Radio (SDR) or Radio Frequency (RF) or Communications as advanced topics in electrical engineering in a self or instructor lead setting.
 * [PowerToys](https://github.com/microsoft/PowerToys) is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
+* [PVFMM](https://github.com/dmalhotra/pvfmm) is a library for solving certain types of elliptic partial differential equations.
 * [Pygame](https://www.pygame.org) is cross-platform and designed to make it easy to write multimedia software, such as games, in Python.
 * [R:RandomFieldsUtils](https://cran.r-project.org/web/packages/RandomFieldsUtils) provides various utilities might be used in spatial statistics and elsewhere.
 (CRAN)
 * [RAxML](https://github.com/stamatak/standard-RAxML) is tool for Phylogenetic Analysis and Post-Analysis of Large Phylogenies.